-Certain transactions involving the purchase, holding or transfer of the Series 2018 Bonds might be deemed to constitute prohibited transactions under ERISA and Section 4975 of the Code if assets of the Issuer were deemed to be assets of a Benefit Plan.
-Under final regulations issued by the United States Department of Labor (the "Plan Assets Regulation"), the assets of the Issuer would be treated as plan assets of a Benefit Plan for the purposes of ERISA and Section 4975 of the Code only if the Benefit Plan acquires an "equity interest" in the Issuer and none of the exceptions contained in the Plan Assets Regulation is applicable.
+Certain transactions involving the purchase, holding or transfer of the Series 2020 Bonds might be deemed to constitute prohibited transactions under ERISA and Section 4975 of the Code if assets of the Issuer or the Borrower were deemed to be assets of a Benefit Plan.
+Under final regulations issued by the United States Department of Labor (the "Plan Assets Regulation"), the assets of the Issuer or the Borrower would be treated as plan assets of a Benefit Plan for the purposes of ERISA and Section 4975 only of the Code if the Benefit Plan acquires an "equity interest" in the Issuer or the Borrower and none of the exceptions contained in the Plan Assets Regulation is applicable.
 An equity interest is defined under the Plan Assets Regulation as an interest in an entity other than an instrument which is treated as indebtedness under applicable local law and which has no substantial equity features.
-Although there can be no assurances in this regard, it appears that the Series 2018 Bonds should be treated as debt without substantial equity features for purposes of the Plan Assets Regulation.
-This determination is based upon the traditional debt features of the Series 2018 Bonds, including the reasonable expectation of purchasers of Series 2018 Bonds that the Series 2018 Bonds will be repaid when due, traditional default remedies, as well as the absence of conversion rights, warrants and other typical equity features.
-The debt treatment of the Series 2018 Bonds for ERISA purposes could change subsequent to issuance of the Series 2018 Bonds.
-In the event of a characterization of the Series 2018 Bonds as other than indebtedness under applicable local law, the subsequent purchase of the Series 2018 Bonds or any interest therein by a Benefit Plan is prohibited.
+Although there is little guidance on this matter, it appears that the Series 2020 Bonds should be treated as debt without substantial equity features for purposes of the Plan Assets Regulation.
+This determination is based upon the traditional debt features of the Series 2020 Bonds, including the reasonable expectation of purchasers of Series 2020 Bonds that the Series 2020 Bonds will be repaid when due, traditional default remedies, as well as the absence of conversion rights, warrants and other typical equity features.

-However, without regard to whether the Series 2018 Bonds are treated as an equity interest for such purposes, though, the acquisition or holding of Series 2018 Bonds by or on behalf of a Benefit Plan could be considered to give rise to a prohibited transaction if the Issuer, the School, the Underwriter or the Trustee, or any of their respective affiliates, is or becomes a Party in Interest or a Disqualified Person with respect to such Benefit Plan.
+However, without regard to whether the Series 2020 Bonds are treated as an equity interest for such purposes, though, the acquisition or holding of Series 2020 Bonds by or on behalf of a Benefit Plan could be considered to give rise to a prohibited transaction if the Issuer, the Borrower or the Trustee, or any of their respective affiliates, is or becomes a Party in Interest or a Disqualified Person with respect to such Benefit Plan.

-Most notably, ERISA and the Code generally prohibit the lending of money or other extension of credit between an ERISA Plan or Tax-Favored Plan and a Party in Interest or a Disqualified Person, and the acquisition of any of the Series 2018 Bonds by a Benefit Plan would involve the lending of money or extension of credit by the Benefit Plan.
-In such a case, however, certain exemptions from the prohibited transaction rules could be applicable depending on the type and circumstances of the plan fiduciary making the decision to acquire a Series 2018 Bond.
+Most notably, ERISA and the Code generally prohibit the lending of money or other extension of credit between an ERISA Plan or Tax-Favored Plan and a Party in Interest or a Disqualified Person, and the acquisition of any of the Series 2020 Bonds by a Benefit Plan would involve the lending of money or extension of credit by the Benefit Plan.
+In such a case, however, certain exemptions from the prohibited transaction rules could be applicable depending on the type and circumstances of the plan fiduciary making the decision to acquire a Series 2020 Bond.
 Included among these exemptions are: Prohibited Transaction Class Exemption ("PTCE") 96-23, regarding transactions effected by certain "in-house asset managers"; PTCE 90-1, regarding investments by insurance company pooled separate accounts; PTCE 95-60, regarding transactions effected by "insurance company general accounts"; PTCE 91-38, regarding investments by bank collective investment funds; and PTCE 84-14, regarding transactions effected by "qualified professional asset managers."
 Further, the statutory exemption in Section 408(b)(17) of ERISA and Section 4975(d)(20) of the Code provides for an exemption for transactions involving "adequate consideration" with persons who are Parties in Interest or Disqualified Persons solely by reason of their (or their affiliate's) status as a service provider to the Benefit Plan involved and none of whom is a fiduciary with respect to the Benefit Plan assets involved (or an affiliate of such a fiduciary).
-There can be no assurance that any class or other exemption will be available with respect to any particular transaction involving the Series 2018 Bonds, or that, if available, the exemption would cover all possible prohibited transactions.
+There can be no assurance that any class or other exemption will be available with respect to any particular transaction involving the Series 2020 Bonds, or that, if available, the exemption would cover all possible prohibited transactions.